2026

 Description:

 So many options in Zoom, but do you have the time to figure it all out?
 Come to this session with your list of ‘what if’ and ‘how can I’ and we will get you to where you want to be.
-And even if you don’t know what you want, you will learn from what others want!
+Or contact us in advance at support@ccctechconnect.org with your list of Zoom questions so we are ready for you!
+Even if you don’t know what you want, join us and learn from what others want!
+Laptops are welcome so you can follow along in your own Zoom account.

 Maximum attendees: 35